lightspark/lightspark/README.md

 ![GitHub Last Commit](https://img.shields.io/github/last-commit/lightspark/lightspark.svg)
 [![Travis Status](https://img.shields.io/travis/com/lightspark/lightspark/master.svg?label=master%20branch)](https://travis-ci.com/lightspark/lightspark)

-Lightspark is an open source Flash player implementation for playingfiles in SWF format.
+Lightspark is an open source Flash player implementation for playing files in the SWF format.
 Lightspark can run as a web browser plugin or as a standalone application.

 Lightspark supports SWF files written on all versions of the ActionScript language.